 - 450-guest banquet room, café and bar

-The expansion is part of a larger South Wharf expansion project by the Plenary Group.
-This $150 million project includes the 347-room Novotel Melbourne South Wharf and 1,150-space car park, all fully integrated with the existing buildings.
+The expansion is part of a larger South Wharf expansion project by Plenary Group and other private sector partners.
+This $150 million project included a 347-room hotel and 1,150-space car park, all fully integrated with the existing buildings.

-For the Melbourne Convention and Exhibition Centre expansion, as well as the new hotel and multi-tier car park, our team provided services, which included mechanical, electrical and HVAC, fire engineering, security consulting, structures, civil engineering, communications and architectural lightning design.
+For the MCEC expansion, as well as the new hotel and multi-tier car park, our team provided services, which included mechanical, electrical and HVAC, fire engineering, security consulting, structures, civil engineering, communications and architectural lightning design.

 Multi-Award Winning Project

-The Melbourne Convention and Exhibition Centre was the first ever project to receive a 6 Star Green Star Pilot Rating for a convention centre from the Green Building Council of Australia.
+MCEC was the first convention centre to receive a 6 Star ‘World Leadership’ Green Star rating from the Green Building Council of Australia.
 It has also won many architectural, property and sustainability awards, such as a Banksia Environmental Award for the Built Environment.

 When he opened the most recent expansion in July 2018, the Minister for Tourism and Major Events, the Hon.
 John Eren MP said the redevelopment will “not only boost tourism, it will also create more than 900 new jobs and provide a massive boost to our local economy each year.”